PieterPenninckx/rsynth/README.md

 The documentation can be found
 * [on docs.rs](https://docs.rs/rsynth/) for the version that is distributed via crates.io.
 * [on GitHub pages](https://pieterpenninckx.github.io/rsynth) for an irregularly updated documentation of the master branch
-* on your local machine after running `cargo rustdoc --features jack-backend,vst-backend` for the most up-to-date documentation
+* on your local machine after running `cargo rustdoc --features backend-jack,backend-vst` for the most up-to-date documentation

 # Examples
 There are full examples in